SuperOfficeDocs/superoffice-docs/docs/privacy/consent-management.md

 ---
+title: GDPR consent management
-title: gdpr_consent
+uid: gdpr_consent
 description: GDRP consent management
 author: {github-id}
 keywords:
 so.topic: concept
-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

-# GDRP consent management
+# GDPR consent management

 To meet the GDPR requirements for documenting consents, we provide the Consent Management feature in SuperOffice CRM.